Creative Sparks Grants Program Guidelines

 The Creative Sparks Grants Program is a partnership between the Queensland Government and Brisbane City Council to support local arts and culture in Brisbane.

 Applications for this grant are now closed.
-Applicants will be notified of the outcome of their application in May 2020.
+This program will return in 2021-22.

 Learn about the Creative Sparks Grants Program: